The Message of Frozen 2: Get Your Loves In Order! (Why Everyone Is Wrong About Frozen, Part Two).

 You can only do what is right just because it is right when you are truly ready to suffer loss for doing it.
 And you can only do that when you love the virtuous most of all.

-As Reverend Timothy Keller paraphrases Saint Augustine: “What we call human virtues are nothing more than forms of love (emphasis added)….Courage is loving your neighbor’s well-being more than your own safety.
+As Tim Keller paraphrased Saint Augustine: “What we call human virtues are nothing more than forms of love (emphasis added)….Courage is loving your neighbor’s well-being more than your own safety.
 Honesty is loving your neighbor’s interests more than your own, even when the truth puts you at a disadvantage.”

 Doesn’t all of the above describe Anna’s climatic actions?